mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Microsoft.B2C.md

 ## Class: Microsoft.B2C.Identity.UserManagementProvider
 Represents a provider for user management operations.
+Initializes a new instance of the class.
+    **user:** The user manager for managing graph users.

 ### Methods

 ####Constructor
 Initializes a new instance of the class.
+Represents a provider for user management operations.
     #####Parameters
     **user:** The user manager for managing graph users.